savagedata/regression-tree-tutorial/README.md

 When we were making example trees, we set the maxdepth to 4.
 When this parameter isn't set, cforest() defaults to growing the tree until the statistical test isn't significant (remember that cforest uses conditional inference trees).
 Other implementations of random forest may have different stopping criteria, such as the number of records in the terminal node, so if you're curious you can read the documentation for your implementation.

+### ntree

+Ntree is the number of trees in the forest.
+The default for cforest() is 500, which is usually sufficient.
+If your model's performance is still getting better after 500 trees, you will want to set ntree higher, but keep in mind that more trees means a longer computation time.

 # Summary

+Congratulations!
+You've gotten to the end of the regression tree models tutorial.
+Hopefully you've learned enough to build your own random forests.

+To sum up, there are two types of regression trees - those that make splits based on sum of squares error (CART) and those that make splits based on statistical tests (conditional inference).

+Ensemble methods combine many individual trees to create one better, more stable model.
+The first ensemble method we learned about was a bagged trees model, wherein we grew many trees using different bootstrap samples of the data.

+Random forest is an improvement on bagged trees, wherein each tree is grown on a different bootstrap sample (as before), but only a random fraction of the predictor variables are considered for each split in each tree.

+We learned about some nifty features of random forest.
+For example, we can use the out-of-bag samples to estimate performance of the model.
+We also learned about a few parameters we can tune to improve our random forest models, the most important of which is mtry.

+Now, go forth and model!

 # Acknowledgements